How To Cook With Olive Oil

 Can You Cook With Olive Oil?

-TheĀ Evaluation of Chemical and Physical Changes in Different Commercial Oils during HeatingĀ research article states the following:
+The Evaluation of Chemical and Physical Changes in Different Commercial Oils during Heating research article states the following:

-AnotherĀ recent studyĀ published in the journalĀ MoleculesĀ found that cooking garlic, tomatoes and onion in olive oil actually helped release their bioactive compounds and improve their absorption.
+Another recent study published in the journal Molecules found that cooking garlic, tomatoes and onion in olive oil actually helped release their bioactive compounds and improve their absorption.

 How To Cook With Olive Oil

 Spices and flavors will be evenly distributed instead of concentrated in patches.
-This means olive oil can and should be the superstar base of pretty much any savory dish.
+This means the product can and should be the superstar base of pretty much any savory dish.

 But What About Butter?

 Olive oil absolutely can be a one-stop-shop replacement for butter (or other fats/oils) if that’s what you want.
-In fact, for most savory dishes it’s extremely easy to swap butter for olive oil, especially for roasting and sautĆ©ing.
+In fact, for most savory dishes it’s extremely easy to swap it for butter, especially for roasting and sautĂ©ing.
 It’s a matter of personal preference.

-However, it’s extremely challenging to swapĀ EVOO for butter in baking because baking is so scientific and measured.
-Also, olive oil does not behave the same way as butter when baked.
-It’s a dense and heavy product.
-Have you ever seen an incredibly decadent olive oil croissant?
+However, it’s extremely challenging to swap for butter in baking because baking is so scientific and measured.
+Also, it doesn't behave the same way as butter when baked because it's a dense and heavy product.
+There's a reason the French make croissants with butter.

 Butter For Pancakes

-Have you ever tried to make pancakes with olive oil?
-Spoiler alert.
-If you’re into big, light, fluffy pancakes that get crispy on the edges and float on top of one another you’re in for a catastrophic ending.
-Many a Sunday brunch have been ruined by my olive oil pancake experiments.
+If you’re into big, light, fluffy pancakes that get crispy on the edges and float on top of one another stick to butter.
+Many a Sunday brunch have been ruined by our hopeful yet failed experiments.

 Trying to make pancakes with olive oil is like trying to eat cotton candy in the rain.
 They end up flat, mushy, and sad.
 They taste good but half the fun of eating pancakes is the texture and olive oil does not have the same chemical makeup as butter so it just doesn’t work out.